padob/xml-split/xml_split.md

 We expect none of these elements to contain more than about 50 MB worth of data.

 ## Task
 Write a Java program that reads an XML file and does the splitting described above.
 Ideally with a unit test that doesn't write any files to the disk.
-Share the result with marcus.roseneck@xclinical.com.
-If you have any questions, just send an e-mail.